DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/SERVICES-AUSTRALIA-INTEGRATION/API-Reference.md

 ---

-# Care services API Suite <br> <br> Services Australia Support at Home API Reference
+# Services Australia Support at Home API Reference

 ## Supported APIs
 This section describes the list of APIs supported.